Code-Institute-Submissions/sruss07-MS02_Photo_Scotland/README.md

 > Location details are presented in short and relevant paragraphs to provide users with the required level of information.
 > The site will utilise a set of high quality images to highlight each photography location.
 > Introduction information for Scotland including population, capital city, other cities, land area, highest point, number of islands and number of lochs.
-> Contact information is provided via email contact form with an optional newsletter subscription.
+> Contact Us information is provided via email contact form with an optional newsletter subscription.
 > Links to Facebook, Twitter, Instagram, YouTube and Pinterest social media websites in the fßooter.

 #### 4. Skeleton